-It can be a good idea to use the card for purchases when there are bonus offers involved, such as during a Shop the Block or Air Miles Mega Miles event, but otherwise I’d recommend getting this card solely for the signup bonus and using other cards for your purchases.
+It can be a good idea to use the card for purchases when there are bonus offers involved, such as during a Shop the Block or Air Miles Mega Miles event, but otherwise we’d recommend getting this card solely for the signup bonus and using other cards for your purchases.

 Unfortunately, the insurance package on the Amex Air Miles Platinum Card is pretty lacklustre.
 The only notable insurance would be the Car Rental Theft and Damage Insurance, which would cover any car rentals redeemed with your Air Miles, as long as the taxes and fees are charged to the card.